AMAZING2545/1k-os/README.md

 # 1k-os

-Here starts a long journey of making an os in x86 asm real mode
+Here starts a long journey of making an os in x86 asm real mode.
 I have little asm understanding so it is gonna be difficult